falling-fruit/fruitr/vignettes/import_locations.md

 mdt <- fruitr::merge_overlapping_locations(dt)
 ```

-Additional arguments are passed to `fruitr::build_location_descriptions()`, the function responsible for constructing the final description by appending notes from single or overlapping locations.
+Additional arguments are passed to `fruitr::build_location_description()`, the function responsible for constructing the final description by appending notes from single or overlapping locations.
 In particular, `merge` (default: `FALSE`) determines whether only the `notes` unique for all locations are preserved.

 ### Write file for import